-Do user-centric companies dream of data stacks?
-You betcha.
+Do companies that care about their users dream of seamless data stacks?
+Absolutely.

 Let’s dive in.

-Reverse ETL is the process of syncing data from a source of truth like a data warehouse to a system of actions like CRM, advertising platform, or other SaaS app to operationalize data.
+Reverse ETL is the process of syncing data from a source of truth like a data warehouse or data lake to a system of actions like CRM, advertising platform, or other SaaS app to operationalize data.

-That’s basically just a fancy way of saying reverse ETL lets you move data about your users from your warehouse and makes it available for frontline business teams to use in their favorite tools.
+That’s basically just a fancy way of saying reverse ETL lets you move data about your users from your central storage repository and makes it available for frontline business teams to use in their favorite tools.

 However, to really understand the power of reverse ETL (and why it’s not just another data pipeline), we first need to take a quick look at what traditional ETL pipelines made possible for business and data teams.

-The traditional extract, transform, load (ETL) data pipeline has remained largely unchanged since the 1970s: extract the data from the source, convert it to a usable format (or transformation), then load it into your data warehouse.
+The traditional extract, transform, load (ETL) data pipeline has remained largely unchanged since the 1970s: extract the data from the source, convert it to a usable format (or transformation), then load it into your data warehouse or lake.

 This version of the modern data stack worked well when data sources were more limited (i.e. there was less data volume) and the data engineers who supported these stacks had ample bandwidth to process and answer questions about data.
 As you’ve probably experienced, that’s no longer the case and teams need more sophisticated tools to achieve the dream of operational analytics.